Does Yellow Shea Butter Stain Clothes?

 Wash Hands After Application

-After applying shea butter, thoroughly wash your hands to remove excess oil before touching your clothing.
+After applying shea butter, wash your hands thoroughly with dish soap to remove all traces of oil before touching your clothing.
+Pay special attention to the areas between fingers and around fingernails where residue commonly accumulates.

 Follow Garment Care Labels